 Practice effective communication strategies.
 Establishing and maintaining appropriate communication is crucial.
 It’s easy to let loose on your spouse via email and text so make sure you don’t write when you’re gripped by anger or fear.
 Keep your correspondence concise and factual; leave out opinions, feelings, parenting advice, criticism, and snarky comments.
 If your ex sends you an incendiary email, wait until you’ve calmed down before responding.
 Meeting your ex’s volatile emotions with your own will only inflame conflict.

 Manage your emotional and physical health.
 If you’re not sleeping and eating properly, you have a higher chance of becoming clinically depressed and anxious.
 That means that you may misinterpret events and respond to circumstances in ways that invite conflict.
 This is not the time to white-knuckle things.
 See the appropriate physical and mental health professionals to help get you back on track so you can improve your baseline functioning.

 Use your divorce as an opportunity for personal growth.
 If you see your divorce simply as a pointless loss, you are more likely to stay angry, scared, and resentful.
 Even if you were more the “innocent party,” remaining in the victim stance is not going to serve you or solve any problems.
 While you may not have been able to control what happened to you, it is your job as a grown-up to control your actions.

 Viewing your divorce as an opportunity for growth will shift your mindset from bitter to better.
 Figure out what behaviors and thought patterns no longer serve you and commit to mindful choices.
 Your divorce, and your life, will improve when you do.

 Get answers to all your questions about divorce.
-For a free strategy session with one of our skilled family law attorneys, please call us at 888-888-0919, or click the button below.
+For a confidential strategy session with one of our skilled family law attorneys, please call us at 888-888-0919, or click the button below.